Smithtown's Historic Day for 9-11

 "It was great having them play each other and come together," Kessler said.
 "The girls loved it!"

-The school was asked to wear red, white and blue the day before in recognition of 9-11 and they are proud to have the same colors as the American flag as their team colors.
+The school was asked to wear red, white, and blue the day before in recognition of 9/11, and they are proud to have the same colors as the American flag as their team colors.

-At High School West, a ceremony was conducted at the school’s Memorial Garden by leadership students.
-The ceremony began with a presentation of the nation’s colors by the Smithtown Fire Department Color Guard.
-The Color Guard was introduced by West Assistant Principal, Scott Johnson, a member of the U.S. Navy Reserve.
-The gentlemen then placed roses by the flagpole in memory of those who lost their lives 24 years ago.
+At High School West, a ceremony began with a presentation of the nation’s colors by the Smithtown Fire Department Color Guard, introduced by West Assistant Principal Scott Johnson, a member of the U.S. Navy Reserve.
+Roses were placed by the flagpole, Corelia Comando sang the national anthem, and Superintendent Secaur and Principal William Holl addressed students and faculty before a commemorative wreath was placed in the Memorial Garden.

 Organizations Included in this History